cloudstateio/samples-js-chat/README.md

 ### Installation

 Cloudstate can be installed by itself without any dependencies, however it is recommended that you also install Istio, version 1.2.0 is the minimum supported version.
-Istio is not absolutely necessary, however because CloudState uses gRPC, load balancing doesn't tend to work very well without a service mesh that understands HTTP/2, and can balance requests (streams) within a single HTTP/2 connection across many nodes.
+Istio is not absolutely necessary, however because Cloudstate uses gRPC, load balancing doesn't tend to work very well without a service mesh that understands HTTP/2, and can balance requests (streams) within a single HTTP/2 connection across many nodes.

 #### Installing Istio